ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 UDDT named `INT_VALUE`, that represents an INT, used in the following way `CAST(column AS INT_VALUE)` needs to be replaced as `CAST(column as INT)`.

 Why we need to do this replace?
-I have written about it on my blog post <a href="https://claudioessilva.eu/2018/05/02/using-cast-function-with-user-defined-data-types-did-you-know/">Using CAST() function with User-Defined Data Types…Did you know…</a> take a look.
+I have written about it on my blog post [Using CAST() function with User-Defined Data Types…Did you know…](https://claudioessilva.eu/2018/05/02/using-cast-function-with-user-defined-data-types-did-you-know/) take a look.

 <h2>Wrap up - Life saver and time saved</h2>